Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

 \subsubsection{Internal Representation}

-This component simply refers to how the actor represents the world (e.g., ``the man robbed the bank because \textit{he needed money}'' or ``the children ran to the store because \textit{they wanted to buy} the new game'').\footnote{ There are multiple models of mental states in philosophy, the most common and simplistic being that of collections of beliefs and desires; additional models include values, emotions, thoughts, outcome-beliefs and ability-beliefs~\cite{heider1958-abilitybelief-outcomebelief} among others~\cite{malle2003,Andrews2006-ANDTFO}.
-It can be argued that to promote the attribution of beliefs and desires to automated processes is to promote the excessive anthropomorphism of machines \cite{uncanny-believers}.
-In this work, we refer to the attribution of internal representation to the AI by the explainee to the extent supported by evidence that it occurs, without adopting a specific definition for how this internal representation may be comprehended (e.g., with beliefs and desires, or with a different set of mental states, and so on), as this is an active area of debate.}
+Internal representation refers to how the actor subjectively represents the world (independently from the actual world).
+E.g., ``The man robbed the bank because \textit{he needed money}''.\footnote{ There are multiple models of mental states in philosophy, the most common and simplistic being that of collections of beliefs and desires; additional models include values, emotions, thoughts, outcome-beliefs and ability-beliefs~\cite{heider1958-abilitybelief-outcomebelief} among others~\cite{malle2003,Andrews2006-ANDTFO}.
+It can be argued that promoting the attribution of beliefs and desires to automated processes encourages excessive anthropomorphism of machines.
+In this work, we discuss the attribution of internal representation only to the extent of evidence that it occurs, without adopting a specific definition for what ``internal representation'' can refer to, as this is an active area of debate~\cite{uncanny-believers}.}

-\noindentparagraph{\textbf{Running example (\textit{self-driving car}).}} The explainee may understand that the car internally represents the sign as a sign of a $50\ km/h$ speed limit, and is representing the need to drive at the speed limit.
+\textit{Running example:} The explainee may understand that the car's software internally represents the sign as a sign of a $50\ km/h$ speed limit, and is representing the rule to drive at or below the speed limit.

-\subsubsection{Representation Causes}

-Representation causes are all objective causes in the world which influenced an actor's internal representation (e.g., ``the man robbed a bank because he needed money to treat \textit{an illness}'' or ``the children ran to buy the \textit{new game}'').

-The relationship between representation causes and the internal representation forms a mental model of an unfolding causal chain.
-Objective factors in the world (\textit{the illness}) cause the actor to hold a state of mind (\textit{the need for money}), and act on it, finally causing the event.
+\subsubsection{{Representation Causes}}

-Representation causes and the representation itself have different roles in communicating information about the actor's behavior; for example,~\citet{brem-rips-2000} found that evidence (objective causes) is considered more explanatory among more knowledgeable explainees in legal settings, in comparison to explicitly explaining subjective internal representation directly, than among explainees with less expertise.
+Representation causes refer to causes in the world that causally affected the actors' internal representation in some way (i.e., if we intervene on the representation cause, the actor's internal representation would change).\footnote{Representation causes and the representation itself have different roles in communicating information about the actor's behavior; for example,~\citet{brem-rips-2000} found that evidence (objective causes) is considered more explanatory among more knowledgeable explainees in legal settings, in comparison to explicitly explaining subjective internal representation directly, than among explainees with less expertise.} E.g., ``The man robbed a bank because he needed money to treat \textit{an illness}''---if the illness did not exist, the man would not need the money (``needing money'' being an internal representation).